Central limit theorem for first-passage percolation time across thin cylinders: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:maingr}}

 The proof of Theorem~\ref{thm:maingr} will be given in several steps.
 First we will show that it is enough to prove the CLT for $T_n(G_n)$ after proper centering and scaling.
 Then we will prove that $T_n(G_n)$ is ``approximately'' a sum of i.i.d.~random variables each having distribution $T_l(G_n)$ and an error term where $l$ depends on $n$.
-Finally, using successive breaking of $T_l(G_n)$ into i.i.d.~sums (the `renormalization steps') and controlling the error in each step, we will complete the proof.
+Finally, writing $T_l(G_n)$'s inductively as approximate i.i.d.~sums (the `renormalization steps') and controlling the error in each step, we will complete the proof.
 Recall that the notations $a_{n}=O(b_{n})$ and $a_{n}=o(b_{n})$, respectively, mean that $a_{n}\le C b_{n}$ for all $n\ge 1$ for some constant $C<\infty$ and $a_{n}/b_{n}\to 0$ as $n\to\infty$.
 Throughout the proof $c$ will denote a constant that depends only on $q,F$ and whose value may change from line to line.